ganskef/deltachat-android/README.md

 ## Location DRAFT

 This branch modifies the experimental location streaming feature of [Delta Chat](https://delta.chat/).
-It is fully compatible to regular Delta Chat clients.
+It depends on [GPSLogger](https://github.com/mendhak/gpslogger/) but is fully compatible to regular Delta Chat clients.

 Enable On-demand location streaming in Settings > Advanced and rename the contact to "NAME *" to make it permanently.